qmk/qmk_firmware/keyboards/chlx/merro60/readme.md

 Has modified cutouts to allow usage of certain tray mount cases into gummy gasket o-ring mount.

-Keyboard Maintainer: [Alexander Lee](https://github.com/gaclee3b) Hardware Supported: chlx PCB merro60.1, merro60.1.1
+Keyboard Maintainer: [Alexander Lee](https://github.com/gaclee3b) Hardware Supported: chlx PCB merro60.1, merro60.1.1, merro60.1.2

+Enter bootloader mode by either option -
+- When unplugged, holding the top-left key (typically ESC) while plugging in the keyboard
+- When plugged, pressing and releasing the reset button on the pcb bottom behind the CAPSLOCK / A-key region

 Make example for this keyboard (after setting up your build environment):